glycerine/rpc25519/README.md

 and the mature [quic-go](https://github.com/quic-go/quic-go) implementation of the protocol.
 QUIC allows a local client and server in the same process to share a UDP port.
-This feature can be super useful for conserving ports and connecting across networks.
+This feature can be useful for conserving ports and connecting across networks.

-The UDP/QUIC versus TCP/TLS decision is one of latency versus throughput.
-QUIC can have much lower latency.
-TCP/TLS however can acheive 4-5x greater throughput, in my measurements.
-If client connections come and go frequently, QUIC may be much better.
-If you have long lived connections doing alot of work each, TCP/TLS may get more done in less time.
+After tuning and hardening, the UDP/QUIC versus TCP/TLS decision is not really difficult if the client is new every time.
+In our measurements, TLS (over TCP) has both better connection latency and better throughput than QUIC (over UDP).
+QUIC does not get to take advantage of its optimization for 0-RTT re-connection under these circumstances (when the client is new).
+If you have clients that frequently re-connect after loosing network connectivity, then measure QUIC versus TLS/TCP in your application.
+Otherwise, for performance, prefer TLS over TCP.
+The latency of TLS is better and, moreover, the throughput of TLS can be much better (4-5x greater).
+If client port re-use and conservation is a needed, then QUIC may be your only choice.

 The [rpc25519 package docs are here](https://pkg.go.dev/github.com/glycerine/rpc25519).